houluy/comgames/README.md

 ## Usage
 Run `comgames` directly to start the game.
 Then, input the game name to play.
+Or `comgames -g {game}` to play.

 Supported game list: